 The CMA's enforcement activity has grown considerably in recent years, particularly as market studies and investigations draw to a close, and enforcement remains a high priority.
-In a speech in November 2017, Dr Michael Grenfell, Executive Director of Enforcement, noted that the CMA had issued nine infringement decisions from April 2016 to March 2017 and from April to November 2017 it had issued three further infringement decisions and two commitment decisions.
+In a speech in November 2017, Dr Michael Grenfell, executive director of Enforcement, noted that the CMA had issued nine infringement decisions from April 2016 to March 2017 and from April to November 2017, it had issued three further infringement decisions.

 Moreover, as Dr Grenfell noted in a speech in May 2018, the CMA opened 10 new antitrust cases per year in April 2016 to March 2017 and in April 2017 to March 2018 - a marked increase compared with the 6.8 competition cases opened per year by the OFT (the CMA's predecessor).
-As of January 2019, the CMA had 17 open antitrust cases (in which no infringement, commitment or other final decision has been taken).